Skip to content

 Is Minot State University Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of Minot State University earn a median of $51,759, roughly in line with national averages for graduates.
+Ten years out, alumni of Minot State University earn a median of $51,759, roughly in line with the national average for college graduates.

 $46,214